Ernest Hemingway wrote clear, bold, persuasive prose.

 - "They cared for each other dearly."

-In his book, On Writing, Stephen King writes, "I believe the road to hell is paved with adverbs..."
+In his memoir, On Writing, Stephen King says, "I believe the road to hell is paved with adverbs ..."

-King's basis for this?
+King's basis?
 Adverbs can be redundant.
 They can weaken verbs and degrade otherwise strong, bold writing.

 Avoid adverbs.
 Sub them out for more descriptive and definitive verbs.
 For example: